iamwalter/azure_app_config/README.md

             // To check if the featureflag is enabled, use developer.log('${featureFlag.enabled}');

-            // .asFeatureFlag() will throw this exception if it's unable to parse.
-        } on AzureKeyValueNotParsableAsFeatureFlagException {
+        } // .asFeatureFlag() will throw this exception if it's unable to parse. on AzureKeyValueNotParsableAsFeatureFlagException {
-            rethrow;
+            developer.log('Oh no!');
         }

-        // To check if a featureflag is enabled while parsing the featurefilters, use
+        // To check if a featureflag is enabled while parsing the featurefilters, use try {

-        try {
             final isFeatureEnabled =
                 await service.getFeatureEnabled(key: exampleKey, label: exampleLabel);